Overview: Merger Control

 Role of economic analysis

-In the Asia-Pacific region, many regulators are becoming more educated regarding the importance of economic analysis, and it increasingly serves as a complement to traditional structural analyses.
+In the Asia-Pacific region, many regulators recognise the importance of economic analysis and it increasingly serves as a complement to traditional structural analyses.
 For example, in China, as in the EU, market structure continues to play an important role – sometimes even a decisive role.
-Nevertheless, in many recent conditional approvals, the SAMR/MOFCOM has shown a willingness to use economic analyses, concentration analyses based on the Herfindahl-Hirschman Index or ratio of concentration for the top few suppliers, and even price increase forecasts to support its competitive analysis.15 While parties' combined market shares will remain one of the key factors informing the SAMR's initial views of a transaction, its acceptance of and reliance on sophisticated economic tools demonstrates its willingness to make use of the full range of tools at its disposal.
+Nevertheless, in many recent conditional approvals, SAMR/MOFCOM has shown a willingness to use economic analyses, concentration analyses based on the Herfindahl–Hirschman Index or ratio of concentration for the top few suppliers, and even price increase forecasts to support its competitive analysis.
+26 While parties’ combined market shares will remain one of the key factors informing SAMR’s initial views of a transaction, its acceptance of and reliance on sophisticated economic tools demonstrates its willingness to make use of the full range of tools at its disposal.

-By comparison, regulators in other jurisdictions such as Japan, Korea, India and Taiwan are generally happy to review and consider economic data, but tend to engage less with analyses presented by parties and are less likely to hire their own economic experts to evaluate and test the parties' conclusions.
+By comparison, regulators in other jurisdictions such as Japan, Korea and India are generally happy to review and consider economic data, but tend to engage less with analyses presented by parties and are less likely to hire their own economic experts to evaluate and test the parties’ conclusions.
+Also, starting in 2019, the TFTC has begun to focus on its own economic analysis and frequently request profit margin data from filing parties to conduct its own Gross Upward Pricing Pressure Index (GUPPI) analysis even in non-issue cases.

 Consideration of industrial policy concerns